Draft Planning Study

 The draft Planning Study is on public exhibition from Thursday 26 April 2018 until Friday 8 June 2018.

-View the study and feedback, come to the briefing session:
+View the study and feedback:

 View the draft Planning Study and supporting documentation

 Once the public exhibition period has concluded, Council will consider a report addressing the issues raised in any submissions made.